BenjaminMannsdoerfer/Stratego/README.md

 - Miner and Bomb: only the miner can defuse the Bomb
 - Every other figure loses against the Bomb
 - Spy and Marshal: only Spy can beat the Marshal except the bomb
-- Flag and Bomb can’t move
+- Flag and Bomb can’t be moved

 ## Graphical UI